 Statutory Sick Pay (SSP) in the UK

 You can’t get less than the statutory amount.
 You can get more if your company has a sick pay scheme.
-Check the UK Government website for more details as well information about Taking sick leave.
+Check the UK Government website for more details as well as information about taking sick leave.

 Depending on your job, you might be able to enjoy bank holidays.
-Click here for an up to date UK bank holiday schedule.
+Click here for an up-to-date UK bank holiday schedule.
 If you have an office job, you will probably get these days off.
-If you work in hospitality or retail, you might be getting your hourly rate, times and a half during bank holidays.
+If you work in hospitality or retail, you might be getting your 1.5 x hourly rate during bank holidays.
 Refer to your contract for more information.
+If in doubt, ask your HR department for more details.

 Holiday entitlement rights in the UK